CynthiaMiriam/Data-Analyst-Portfolio/README.md

 Results: The model to determing the success of a bank marketing strategy using the above factors was 86.04%

-## Used cars
+## Cars
 code: [Predicting the price of used cars depending on its specifications. ](https://github.com/CynthiaMiriam/Data-Analyst-Portfolio/blob/main/used%20cars.ipynb)

-Overview:
-Predicting the price of used cars depending on its specifications. \
 Problem statement\
-Predict the price of a used car depending on its specifications using statistical and machine learning techniques.
-This involves analyzing key features that influence the price and building a model.
+Predict the price of a used car depending on its specifications.

 Preprocessing
+* Handling missing variables, the missing values where drop since they represented less than 5% of the data
+* Outliers, removing the 99th percentile of the outliers on some and impossible values for others
-* Data cleaning such as handling missing variables, outliers.
-Exploratory data analysis to identify the existing trends and patterns of the dataset using scatterplot.
-Checking and relaxing the ordinary least square assumptions.
+* Checking and relaxing the ordinary least square assumptions.
+* Ensuring consistency in the data types
 * Declare the inputs (Mileage, EngineV, (Body, Brand, Engine Type and Registration categories)) and targets (price).
 Then scale your data to fix the difference in magnitude of the variables.
-* Create a regression algorithm and find the weights and biases.
-Then test the model.

 Skills: data cleaning, linear regression, data visualisation\
 Technology: python libraries(pandas, numpy, Matplotlib, sklearn, seaborn, statsmodels)